thephpleague/csv/README.md

 * Simple API
 * Read and Write to CSV documents in a memory efficient and scalable way
-* Use SPL to interact with the CSV documents
 * Support PHP Stream filtering capabilities
 * Transform CSV documents into popular format (JSON, XML or HTML)
 * Fully documented